FRRouting/frr-gsoc/year-2021/projects/zebra-traffic-control.md

 ---

 ### Details
-Add the ability for ZEBRA to modify TC tables via the nettlink protocol.
+Add the ability for ZEBRA to modify TC tables via the netlink protocol.
 Currently FRR has no ability to modify the underlying TC tables.
 This would be extremely useful for BGP Flowspec as well as with PBR.

 This will require you to extend the appropriate lib\* APIs, dataplane code (`zebra/rt_netlink.c`), dataplane handler code (`zebra/zebra_dplane.c`).
 The current code for BGP flow spec is in hook calls in `zapi_msg.c`.